By Claudia Larsen

 There are several Florida Clematis species that can be seen growing over shrubs and trees in shady sites.
 These adapt well to gardens and delight us with intriguing upside-down bell-shaped flowers followed by seed heads with feathery attachments.
 They are often referred to as leather flower or leather leaf.

 Many vines often sprawl along the ground in native habitats.
-Some, such as purple maypop or passionvine (Passiflora incarnata), can take over in the home garden so plan to prune.
+Some, such as Purple passionvine (Passiflora incarnata), can take over in the home garden so plan to prune.
 This plant is a larval host for the common gulf fritillary butterfly.
 During summer, you’ll see ominous orange caterpillars with harmless black hair-like spines.

-Beautiful flowering vines that contribute to dune stability on our beaches include members of the morning-glory family, such as purple railroad vine (Ipomoea pes-caprae) and beach morning glory (Ipomoea imperati).
+Beautiful flowering vines that contribute to dune stability on our beaches include members of the morning-glory family, such as Railroad vine (Ipomoea pes-caprae) and Beach morning glory (Ipomoea imperati).
 Both have stout stems and succulent foliage to keep them hydrated and aid in salt resistance.
 Look for smaller, more delicate flowering vines in the pea-family when visiting natural areas.

 Shady areas can also support wildflowers as long as shade is not too deep and the soil too dry.
 High shade from pines and shifting shade during the day create niches for wild plants.

 Elephantsfoot (Elephantopus elatus) forms a ground-hugging plant with strap-like leaves.
 It survives drought and even light mowing to form large patches under trees.
 It blooms in late summer.

 Some plants flower in response to rainfall.
-Keep an eye on Scarlet rosemallow (Hibiscus coccinea) for an eye-popping display of large red solitary flowers and hemp-shaped leaves.
-Like other Hibiscus, this plant grows 4- to 6-foot tall and needs a moderately moist site to thrive.
+Keep an eye on Scarlet rosemallow (Hibiscus coccineus) for an eye-popping display of large red solitary flowers and hemp-shaped leaves.
+Like other Hibiscus species, this plant grows 4 to 6 feet tall and needs a moderately moist site to thrive.

 Firebush (Hamelia patens) is always a star in the shade garden, growing 4 feet high and wide and luring butterflies and hummingbirds to feed from its numerous red-orange tubular flowers.
 It’s a good bet for a dry site.
 It is best grown in areas with minimal winter frost — but who thinks about frost during the Florida summer!